Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="child-parent-or-parent-child-layout-constraint">"ChildParentLayoutConstraint" and "ParentChildLayoutConstraint" classes</h3>

 A [visual layout constraint](#visual-layout-constraint-glossary) defining [child-parent](#parent-child-or-child-parent-hierarchical-relationship-glossary) (resp. [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary)) relationships is expressed as an instance of the `browser:ChildParentLayoutConstraint` (resp. `browser:ParentChildLayoutConstraint`) class.
 Classes playing a child role (resp. parent role) are assigned using the `browser:childNodeSelector` (resp. `browser:parentNodeSelector`) predicate.
-A predicate in the expansion SPARQL query (also a class of an expansion edge in the graph) is selected using the `browser:hierarchyEdgeSelector` predicate.
+A predicate `?node **skos:broader** ?pracoviště` in the expansion SPARQL query (also a class of an expansion edge in the graph) is selected using the `browser:hierarchyEdgeSelector` predicate.

 > **Warning**
 > Each pair of node and edge selectors must be assigned to a separate instance of the `browser:ChildParentLayoutConstraint` (resp. `browser:ParentChildLayoutConstraint`) class.